Day 3 : Hot hills

 The next morning the camping owner was present so we could pay.

 Dew in the morning

-When we left it was again super hot, if it would continue like this we would end up looking as burned as the first time we cycled here.
+When we left it was again super hot, if it continued like this we would end up looking as burned as the first time we cycled here.
 After three days we finally got into a good cycling vacation rhythm and, perhaps counterintuitively, I felt rested a bit more.
 We passed the birth house of Jeanne d'Arc where we had stopped last time to take pictures.

 Because of the heat my lip started cracking.
-The same had happened two years ago when our friends Stefan and Bojan had given me their lip balm sunscreen stick.
+The same had happened two years ago before our friends Stefan and Bojan had given me their lip balm sunscreen stick.
 I owned that but had left it at home because it took up too much space.
-It really hurt when I ate anything sour, salty, hard, or sugary, so basically all the time.
+It hurt when I ate anything sour, salty, hard, or sugary, so basically all the time.
 It did save 5 grams of weight though [Bart: but his lip was 10 grams heavier].

 When we were lying in our bivy bags a few people walked by to admire them and even take pictures.
 I don't think they realized we were already inside.

-Distance cycled : 159 km
+Distance cycled : 159 km.